 Step 2.
 Heat water in a pan over medium-high heat.
 Carefully add carrots to water, bring to a boil and cook for 3 minutes.
 Remove carrots from the water and run under cool water.
 Add to a covered dish with onion and green pepper.

 Step 4.
-Cover dish and refrigerate for 8 hours or overnight.
+Cover the dish and refrigerate for 8 hours or overnight.
 Serve with a slotted spoon.

 Store in a covered dish in the refrigerator.